 Youth Art Exchange provides free after school and summer programming in visual and performing arts to public high school students in San Francisco.
 They also offer a number of paid internships and other youth leadership opportunities.
 Students come to Youth Art Exchange for a chance to experiment in the arts and a place to be themselves; they find artistic training, new mediums for self-expression and a diverse and supportive community.

 If you are a nonprofit wanting to reserve space at LWHS—Thank you for your interest in hosting an event, meeting, or conference on the LWHS campus.
 Due to the volume of requests we receive, we are not able to accommodate every request.
-Please review the information below and then contact Director of Student Inclusion, Leadership and Civic Engagement Christine Godinez or your faculty/staff sponsor with any questions and your actual request.
+Please review the information below and then contact Director of Center for Civic Engagement Christine Godinez or your faculty/staff sponsor with any questions and your actual request.

 Please keep the following in mind as you flesh out your request: